Code-Institute-Submissions/milestone-project-98/README.md

 - Lucy testimonial was adapted from this [Trustpilot post](https://uk.trustpilot.com/review/caffenero.com?languages=en&stars=5).
 - Nutritional information was from Cafe Nero's [coffee menu](https://caffenero.com/uk/menu/coffee/), [all-day breakfast menu](https://caffenero.com/uk/menu/food/all-day-breakfast/), [panini and sandwich menu](https://caffenero.com/uk/menu/food/panini-sandwiches/), [cakes and muffins menu](https://caffenero.com/uk/menu/food/cakes-muffins/) and [snacks menu](https://caffenero.com/uk/menu/food/snacks/), and [Costa Coffee's menu](https://www.costa.co.uk/menu/).
 - Contact us text was adapted from the Avanti West Coast Contact Us [page](https://www.avantiwestcoast.co.uk/help-and-support/contact-us).
+- The information in the Forking a Github Repository section of the readme was adapted from the GitHub Clonng a Repository [documentation](- https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
-* The information in the Making a Clone section of the readme was adapted from the GitHub Clonng a Repository [documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)
+- The information in the Making a Clone section of the readme was adapted from the GitHub Cloning a Repository [documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)
 - All other content was written by the developer.

 ### Media